fukamachi/cl-dbi/README.markdown

 To run all tests, execute this in the shell:

-    docker-compose up tests
+    docker compose up tests

 ### Running specific driver's unittests

-Running tests with docker-compose does not allow you to debug code in SLIME or SLY.
+Running tests with 'docker compose' does not allow you to debug code in SLIME or SLY.
 To do this, you need to start databases as separate containers and to make their ports available to the host machine.